 This build-up may also lead to even worse problems such as gingivitis, tooth loss, or damage to major organs such as the heart or kidneys.

-Typically, smaller dogs or brachycephalic breeds that have flat faces (like French bulldogs, for instance) are more prone to getting periodontal disease, as their teeth are closer together than larger dogs.
+Typically, smaller dogs or brachycephalic breeds with flat faces (like French bulldogs, for instance) are more prone to getting periodontal disease, as their teeth are closer together than larger dogs.

 Even if you find that your pooch does not have periodontal disease, other oral diseases may also be a factor in causing their bad breath.